linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 In this guide, we'll walk you through how to upgrade all three components incrementally without taking down any of your services.

+## Upgrade notice: stable-2.4.0

+`stable-2.4.0` includes support for making multiple control planes run in the same cluster seamlessly.
+In this release, every new `mutatingwebhookconfiguration` includes the namespace its installed in within its `metadata.name` to avoid subsequent control plane installs from overwriting previously installed webhooks.
+If you are upgrading from versions prior to this release, you would need to delete the old `linkerd-proxy-injector-webhook-config` mutating webhook configuration to avoid having overlapping configurations.

 ## Upgrade notice: stable-2.3.0

 `stable-2.3.0` introduces a new `upgrade` command.
 This command only works for